fossasia/eventyay-tickets/doc/api/resources/tags.rst

 ===================================== ========================== =======================================================
-tag                                   string                     The actual tag name. description                           multi-lingual string       The description of the tag. color                                 string                     The tag's color as hex string.
+tag                                   string                     The actual tag name. description                           multi-lingual string       The description of the tag. color                                 string                     The tag’s color as hex string.
 ===================================== ========================== =======================================================

 Endpoints